SaiRitwik11/ai-job-tracker-capstone/README.md

 - Follow-up timing effectiveness

 The focus is on extracting actionable insights from application data rather than building AI models from scratch.

+💡 This project focuses on analyzing job application data to improve conversion rates, optimize follow-ups, and increase interview success probability.

 ---